cartesi/docs/docs/machine/blockchain/hash.md

 From the blockchain perspective, a [Cartesi Machine template](../host/cmdline#cartesi-machine-templates) is simply a state hash *M*.
 Instantiating the Cartesi Machine with a given input is simply the process of obtaining the state hash *M'* that results from replacing one or more of its input flash drives.
 Each replacement is the result of a splicing operation as described above.
-The splicing operation is particularly convenient if the flash drive length is a power of two, and its start is aligned according to its length.
+The splicing operation is particularly convenient if the flash drive length is a power of 2, and its start is aligned according to its length.
-This is why, by default, the `cartesi-machine` command-line utility positions flash drives a multiples of very large powers of two.
+This is why, by default, the `cartesi-machine` command-line utility positions flash drives a multiples of very large powers of 2.

 ### Result extraction